kreteshq/kretes/README.md

 ## Getting Started

 Install `huncwot` globally to use its CLI commands which simplify frequent operations.
-You also need to install [yarn](https://yarnpkg.com/en/).

 ```
 npm install -g huncwot